In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 - blue/red color magnet letters – they come organized in a case for less than $25!

-- magnets & letter tiles (come with All About Reading/ Spelling if you’re using that curriculum)
+- magnets & letter tiles (come with All About Reading/ Spelling if you’re using that homeschool curriculum)

 Specialty Art Supplies